Are electric bikes and scooters legal in the UK? The law explained

 28mph or less

 The next category deals with bikes restricted to a top speed of 28mph.
-The law treats these the same as 50cc scooters, so riders must wear a helmet, the bike must be registered for tax (but road tax is free for electric bikes), wear a number plate and have an MoT once it hits three years old.
+The law treats these in the same way as 50cc scooters, so riders must wear a helmet, the bike must be registered for tax (but road tax is free for electric bikes), wear a number plate and have an MoT once it hits three years old.
 You can’t ride these vehicles on motorways or in cycle lanes.

 To ride one, you need to be at least 16 years old and have a provisional driving licence.
 You also need to take a CBT test and put L-plates on your bike, and you can’t carry a passenger.
 If you passed your driving test before 2001, you don’t need to sit a CBT or display L-plates.